leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

     *Triton is an IBM Power System (pp64le) and not a x86 architecture.*

-It is recommended to verify download integrity with md5sum by running,
+It is recommended to verify the download integrity with md5sum by running,

 ::